mpi4jax/mpi4jax/paper.md

 This has the result that users can communicate arbitrary JAX data without performance or usability penalties.
 In particular, `mpi4jax` is able to communicate data without copying from CPU and GPU memory (if built against a CUDA-aware MPI library) between one or multiple hosts (e.g. via an Infiniband network on a cluster).

-This also means that existing applications using e.g. NumPy and `mpi4py` can be ported seamlessly to the JAX ecosystem for potentially significant performance gains.
+This also means that existing applications using NumPy and `mpi4py` can be ported seamlessly to the JAX ecosystem for potentially significant performance gains.

 # Statement of Need